Extreme Changes in Changes: EITC and Extremely Low Birth Weights

-Within each cell of a subpopulation characterized by the observed attributes, we in turn focus on the effects across unobserved heterogeneity quantified in terms of quantiles $q \in (0,1)$.
-Since elimination of incidents with low infant birth weights is a primary policy objective, we focus on low quantiles $q \in (0.00,0.20]$.
-For the extremely low quantiles, $q \in (0.00,0.05]$, we use our proposed method of estimation and inference for $\tau^{CIC}_q$ based on $\hat\tau^{eCIC}_q$ for its outperformance in such a range of quantiles.
-On the other hand, for intermediate quantiles, $q \in (0.05,0.20]$, we use the conventional method of estimation and inference proposed by \citet{athey2006identification} for its outperformance in such a range of quantiles.
-See Section \ref{sec:simulations} for details.
+\citet{hoynes2015income} define subpopulations by year, state, parity, education, race, and mother's age.
+Then, they treat such a subpopulation as a unit of observation, and use the average birth weight within a subpopulation as the outcome value for the unit.
+However, this procedure will not allow us to analyze individual heterogeneity with the quantile treatment effect because aggregation eliminates individual heterogeneity.
+Hence, we use each birth as a unit of observation unlike \citet{hoynes2015income}.
+Otherwise, we follow their empirical approach as follows.
+First, we use year and state fixed effects.
+Since \citet{hoynes2015income} use parity, education, race, and mother's age to define their subgroups of aggregation, we instead use this list of variables as covariates in our analysis.
+To accommodate these covariates, the extended method introduced in Section \ref{sec:covariates} is employed.
+Second, we focus on single women with high school education or less as in \citet{hoynes2015income}.

+To determine the switching point $\overline q$ between our extreme CIC estimator and the conventional CIC estimator, we draw the log-log plots for $-\hat Y_{00}$, $-\hat Y_{01}$, $-\hat Y_{10}$, and $-\hat Y_{11}$ in Figure \ref{fig:log_log}.
+Observe in each figure that the plot is reasonably linear up to around the 2.5-th or 5-th percentile, and thereby starts to curve downward.
+In light of the discussion in Section \ref{sec:switching} and noting that our current focus is on the left tail, we choose the switching point $\overline q$ such that the log-log plot is linear for $i \in \{1,\cdots,\lfloor n_{gt} \overline q \rfloor\}$.
+To guarantee a well Pareto tail approximation, we define the 2.5-th percentile as our switching point.

-Figure \ref{fig:app} illustrates estimates and confidence intervals for $\tau_q^{CIC}$ for mothers aged (a) 20--24 and (b) 25--29 at the moment of birth.
-In each of the panels (a) and (b), the estimates by our proposed method for the extreme quantiles $q \in (0.00,0.05]$ are indicated by dotted curves, and the estimates by \citet{athey2006identification} for the intermediate quantiles $q \in (0.05,0.20]$ are indicated by the dashed curves.
-The gray shades indicate point-wise 95 percent confidence intervals.
+Figure \ref{fig:app} illustrates estimates and confidence intervals for $\tau_q^{CIC}$.
+The estimates by our proposed method for the extreme quantiles $q \in (0.000,0.025]$ are indicated by dotted curves, and the estimates by \citet{athey2006identification} for the intermediate quantiles $q \in (0.025,0.200]$ are indicated by the dashed curves.
+The gray shades indicate pointwise 95 percent confidence intervals.